The Cicada and the Bird

 Christopher Tricker is an independent writer who taught himself Classical Chinese so that he could find out what Chuang Tzu says.
 His edition and translation of Chuang Tzu’s long-lost book is published as The Cicada and The Bird.
 The Usefulness of a Useless Philosophy.
 Chuang Tzu’s Ancient Wisdom Translated for Modern Life (2022).

-Christopher practices psychotherapy in Lismore, NSW, Australia.
+Christopher practices psychotherapy in the Northern Rivers, New South Wales, Australia.

 Contact: pathapprover@gmail.com